Mocking God and

 Testing the New Spirituality

 In these changing times, many church leaders are seeking ways to slow or stop the spreading exodus from their traditional churches.
-They are eager to trade Biblical sermons and sobering warnings for a measure of fun and laughter.
+They are eager to trade Biblical sermons and sobering warnings for fun and laughter.
 And that's exactly what our church had planned for the week after Easter.
 The bulletin labeled it "Liturgical Helps for Holy Humor Sunday."

 Leader: "This is the day to laugh: What did the garden variety pastor say to the people?"